 I live in a very rural part of the rust belt.
 That term is fairly new one for me.
 I guess I always considered myself a midwesterner.
 But, I get the connotation and it’s apt.
 What I’m not happy about is the other connotations and names that have now been given to those that live where I live; racist, bigot, sexist.
 Others have painted them with these broad brush strokes.
 These are people I care about who had real reasons to want change.
 For most, their vote was about economics and feeling ignored.
 However, I am more and more convinced that their need “to drain the swamp” and “make America great again” will come at a cost none of us are willing to pay and the change they were looking for will not come.
 I am more and more convinced that they have been duped.

 As I watched my granddaughters and their team mates line up on the court, I stood in preparation for what I knew was coming next, the playing of the national anthem.
 As the announcer asked us to stand in honor of “our great country with privileges like no other”.
 I placed my hand over my heart and faced the giant flag hung high on the wall.
 I noticed the men removing their hats and the mothers admonishing their little ones to stop fidgeting and to pay attention.
 I saw the athletes standing at respectful attention with their young faces turned upward to the flag and I began to tear up.
 I think I teared up because despite all that is going on in our country, I could feel pride to be an American in that gym.
-I teared up because I was here enjoying my freedoms.
+I teared up because I was here enjoying my freedoms and I know there are other in our country who struggle to do the same.
 I teared up because my granddaughters are growing up to be strong women who know their worth and I know I will fight for their right to be treated equally and with respect.
 I have no idea exactly who in this crowd is conservative and who liberal, who is about liberty and who is about justice, but as the the last notes of the anthem rang out and the clapping began, I said a little prayer that we may indeed find a way to both…liberty and justice for all.